boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 $N_{L-1}$ is the number of neurons in the previous layer.
 The weight is a multiplier between two neurons that describe the relevance of a neuron's influence on the neuron that is considered.
 Neurons has a weight for each neuron in adjacent layers, which is altered by the training function.
-The bias is a unique multiplier for every neuron, that the training function is also capable of altering.
+The bias is a unique offset for every neuron, that the training function is also capable of altering.
 The last parameter, $a^{(L-1)}$ is the output of the neuron in the previous layer.

 ### The layers
-A neural network consists of multiple layers: input, output, and an arbitrary number of hidden layers.
+A neural network consists of multiple layers: input (always the first layer), output (always the last layer), and an arbitrary amount of hidden layers (between first and last).
-The first layer is called the input layer.
-Considering images as the input, a possible architecture will create an input layer where the number of neurons are the same as the number of pixels in the image.
+Considering images as the input, a possible architecture will create an input layer where the number of neurons in the first layer is the same as the number of pixels in the image.
 Each neuron will then get a specific pixel that is passed to the adjacent layer.

-The last layer is the output layer.
-This layer represents the result of what the neural network computed, and is the probability of a given option.
+This output layer represents the result of what the neural network computed, and can be converted into a probability of the approximated result.
 If the neural network should determine if it is presented with a picture of a dog or a fish, the output layer will consist of two neurons: one for the dog and one for the fish.
-Each of those neurons will hold a probability that the input is what the neuron describes.
+Each of those neurons will a result, which in turn can be converted into the probability that the input is what the neuron represents.

 Between the input layer and the output layer is the hidden layers.
 The number of layers, and the number of neurons in these layers can be anywhere from zero to almost infinite.